qiskit-community/qiskit-textbook/README.md

 This is the repository for the open-source [Learn Quantum Computation using Qiskit](http://community.qiskit.org/textbook) textbook.
 The textbook is intended for use as a university quantum algorithms course supplement as well as a guide for self-learners who are interested in learning quantum programming.

-The Jupyter notebooks corresponding to each section of the textbook can be found in the folders.
+The Jupyter notebooks corresponding to each section of the textbook can be found in the [`contents` folder](contents/).
 The code in these notebooks will constantly be updated to the latest version of Qiskit.

 The notebooks are compiled into html and exported to [the website](http://community.qiskit.org/textbook).